-Scroll down to sign up to participate in The Intentions of the Week.
+Sign up to participate in The Intentions of the Week.
 Each Sunday, three people are nominated for healing intentions.
 Do one, or do all three for ten minutes each.
-Why not give it a shot.
-Ten minutes or more per/week to discover what changes occur in your life.
+Why not give it a shot?
+Ten minutes or more per week to discover what changes occur in your life.
 It costs nothing and may bring incredible value to your life as you participate on a consistent basis.

-Rubin, Gretchen.
-Better Than Before: Monitoring the Habits of Our Everyday Lives
+4. Better Than Before: Monitoring the Habits of Our Everyday Lives by Gretchen Rubin